cs161-staff/textbook/index.md

 ## Corrections

-As of the Summer 2021 semester, this textbook is still being actively maintained and updated.
+As of the Fall 2021 semester, this textbook is still being actively maintained and updated.

-Updates will be recorded in the [Changelog](/changelog.html).

 Please contact [cs161-staff@berkeley.edu](mailto:cs161-staff@berkeley.edu) for information regarding corrections.

+## Source and Changelog

+The source for the textbook and a log of all changes is [available on Github](https://github.com/cs161-staff/textbook).

 ## License